MannLabs/timsrust/README.md

     * analysis.tdf
     * analysis.tdf_bin

 * miniTDF - ProteoScape optimized Bruker file-format.
 Similar to TDF, miniTDF consists of multiple files: a binary '.bin' and an index '.parquet' file.
 The file-names are made up to the following convention: `<producing-engine-name>.<domain-name>.<extension>`. e.g. for MS2 spectrum information: `<producing-engine-name>.ms2spectrum.<extension>`.
-Therefor the following files are expected in the provided ms2 folder:
+Therefore the following files are expected in the provided ms2 folder:
     * *.ms2spectrum.bin
     * *.ms2spectrum.parquet